Congress

 WASHINGTON, D.C. – Today, Congresswoman Sheila Cherfilus-McCormick (D-FL) released the following statement after voting “no” on a government funding bill that turns its back on working families and does nothing to protect South Floridians from skyrocketing healthcare costs.

-WASHINGTON, D.C. — Today, Representatives Sheila Cherfilus-McCormick (D-FL) and Jeff Van Drew (R-NJ) honored Veterans Day by introducing the |
+WASHINGTON, D.C. — Today, Representatives Sheila Cherfilus-McCormick (D-FL) and Jeff Van Drew (R-NJ) honored Veterans Day by introducing the Veterans Bill of Rights Act. |

 TAMARAC, FL ─ Today, Congresswoman Sheila Cherfilus-McCormick (D-FL) received a letter confirming commitment from Florida Power & Light Company (FPL) to ensure that all federal workers receive a payment extension for the duration of the government shutdown.
+Last week, Congresswoman Cherfilus-McCormick wrote to FPL CEO Armando Pimentel, urging him to suspend utility shutoffs for federal workers.

 FORT LAUDERDALE, FL — Tomorrow, Congresswoman Sheila Cherfilus-McCormick (D-FL), in partnership with AFGE Local 558, will hold a press conference immediately following the Federal Workforce Shutdown Assistance Food Drive in Dania Beach.
+She will discuss the ongoing impacts of the government shutdown on federal workers, their families, and Head Start staff.

 WASHINGTON, D.C. —Thursday, October 23, 2025, marks Disabled Women’s Equal Pay Day.